kops-astra/kops-astra.github.io/_posts/2025-04-24-how-to-write-linker-file-for-MCU.md

 categories: [design]
 tags: [how to]
 ---

-# How to Write a Linker File for a Microcontroller Unit (MCU)

 In embedded systems development, writing a custom linker script is essential for defining how memory is used by your program.
 Unlike application software on desktops, embedded software runs in constrained environments where every byte of memory matters.
 A linker file (also known as a **linker script**) tells the linker where and how to place code and data in the MCU's memory map.

 This article explains how to write a basic linker script for an MCU, typically used with toolchains like **GNU Arm Embedded Toolchain (GCC)**.

----

 ## 🔧 What Is a Linker Script?